 Radiology AI expert Eliot Siegel, M.D. ran into ITN Editor Dave Fornell at RSNA 2019.
 Siegel is a radiology professor at the University of Maryland School of Medicine and chief of Imaging Services at the VA Maryland Health Care System.
 Watch a VIDEO with Siegel

-Here are images of some of the newest new medical imaging technologies displayed on the expo floor at the Radiological Society of North America (RSNA) 2019 meeting.
+Here are images of some of the newest new medical imaging technologies displayed on the expo floor at the Radiological Society of North America (RSNA) 2019 meeting in December.
 Use the slider images below to see the photos.